EmanuelAntol/DE1/README.md

 # Ultrasound sensor HS-SR04
 ## Team members
-- Emanuel Antol : Team leader, sensor_read.vhd, debugging, hardware setup
+- Emanuel Antol : sensor_read.vhd, hardware setup, Readme file, debugging
 - Jan Konkolský : topLevel.vhd, pulse_enable.vhd, debugging
 - Vojtěch Trunda : bcd_mux.vhd, debugging, hardware setup
 - David Karas : bin_bcd.vhd, Documentation, Readme file

-### Abstract
+### Project Overview
-The goal of this project was to measure distance from two separate HS-SR04 ultrasound sensors, and display them on two seven-segment displays at the same time.
-For background functions we used the Nexys A7 50-T and Arduino UNO as a power supply for the HS-SR04 sensor, as the Nexys A7 50-5 does not support the 3.3V output.

-If the measured distance is higher (or lower) than the ultrasound is able to measure, a red diod will light up.
-According to the datasheet, the distance range which the sensor is able to correctly measure is from 2 cm to 400 cm.
+The objective of this project was to develop a controller for HC-SR04 ultrasonic sensors.
+After a thorough discussion among all team members, we agreed on a clear implementation goal.

+Our aim was to measure distances using two separate HC-SR04 ultrasonic sensors and simultaneously display both measurements in centimeters on two individual seven-segment display "modules".
+Based on prior experience with the HC-SR04, we were aware that its accuracy decreases near the edges of its measurement range.
+To address this limitation, we decided to include an error indicator in our system.
+This indicator notifies the user when a measured distance falls outside the reliable, customizable operating range of the sensor—either too close or too far to be considered accurate or stable.

+The following sections describe our final hardware and software solutions designed to meet these objectives.

 ## Hardware description of demo application
 In our application we put the HS-SR04 sensor on the bredboard, which makes it easier for prototyping.